-We recommend that your computer have a solid state hard drive.
-Since Graderworks opens hundreds of SOLIDWORKS files, it needs to be able to read from the disk quickly which is why an SSD is helpful.
-Imagine how long it takes your computer fully to open a SOLIDWORKS file, then multiply this by the number of files you need to grade, and you will get approximately how long it will take for Graderworks to analyze your files.
-In addition, a fast processor and at least 8GB of memory is helpful.
+We recommend that your computer have a solid-state hard drive.
+Since Graderworks opens hundreds of SOLIDWORKS files, it needs to be able to read from the disk quickly, which is why an SSD is helpful.
+Imagine how long it takes your computer to fully open a SOLIDWORKS file, then multiply this by the number of files you need to grade, and you will get approximately how long it will take for Graderworks to analyze your files.
+Also, a fast processor and at least 8GB of memory are helpful.

 When you first run Graderworks, the main page will show you some basic information about the software.
 In the message area, you will see information about your License, Graderworks version, and the version of SOLIDWORKS that is compatible with Graderworks.

 To run Graderworks, you must select an assignment using the assignment manager.
 Assignments are the highest level of data organization within Graderworks.
 Configurations, rubric items, and student's data all belong to a single assignment.